palestinepound/palestinepound/README.md

 ## About this Project

-This is the core implementation of AEON.
+This is the core implementation of Palestine Pound.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of AEON that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of Palestine Pound that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the